 We eventually found the Glover Garden elevator entrance and had stunning views of the city overlooking the port.

 Glover Garden was an interesting visit, but I felt it would attract the Japanese tourists more than the Western ones.
 This is because this place includes a collection of Western-style houses previously owned by the Western merchants, so I didn’t gauge as much interest as a Japanese tourist would.

 Still, it was nice to learn about the Scottish merchant, Thomas Glover, and his contributions towards modern industrialisation in Japan.

 I found it quite humorous that when walking around, there were guards dressed up as British policemen wearing tartan trousers.
-I just had to take a picture.
+Not sure whether it’s a stereotype that British policeman wear tartan trousers, so I just had to take a picture to find out.